SwissOpenEM/Ingestor/README.md

 ## Core

-The core package contains shared functionality between the desktop app and the service.
+The core package contains main functionality.
 It makes use of the [scicat-cli tools](https://github.com/paulscherrerinstitute/scicat-cli/tree/main) for interactions with Scicat.
 Two APIs are provided; a REST API for it interact with it as a service, and a Go API to interact with it within the same application.

 ## Further Documentation